fluttercommunity/plus_plugins/packages/connectivity_plus/connectivity_plus/README.md

 >
 > You should not be using the current network status for deciding whether you can reliably make a network connection.
 Always guard your app code against timeouts and errors that might come from the network layer.

-You can also listen for network state changes by subscribing to the stream exposed by connectivity plugin:
+You can also listen for active connectivity types changes by subscribing to the stream exposed by the plugin:

 ```dart
 import 'package:connectivity_plus/connectivity_plus.dart';